-Valentine’s Day screams for sparkling wine, but it’s important to note that not all bubbles are created equal.
-When shopping around for the perfect bottle at the right price point, it is extremely helpful to know what the difference is between styles of sparkling wine and where they come from.
+Special occasions like Valentine’s Day scream for sparkling wine, but it’s important to note that not all bubbles are created equal.
+When shopping around for the perfect bottle at the right price point, it is extremely helpful to know what the difference is between styles of sparkling wine such as Champagne, Cava, Prosecco and where they come from.

 Champagne – the O.G.